What to Expect When Visiting the Hospital:

 - 1 support person for patients with disabilities or impairments warranting assistance

-- 1 support person/driver for patients in outpatient surgery
+- 1 support person/driver for patients in outpatient surgery and outpatient clinics

 - 2 support people for critically ill patients who may be at end of life